 The metabolism-stimulating effect of water is even more amplified if it is cold, since the body expends extra energy to heat it up to body temperature .

-Adequate hydration also increases blood volume and blood pressure, dilutes toxins, and helps them get expelled through sweat, the colon, and kidneys.
+Adequate hydration also increases blood volume and blood pressure, dilutes toxins, and helps them get expelled through sweating, bowel movements and urination.

 To reverse hypothyroidism and Hashimoto’s thyroiditis naturally you need to: